Module palletjack.load

 try:

-and (
+if append_kwargs["upsert"] and (

-append_kwargs['upsert_matching_field'] not in append_kwargs['append_fields']
+append_kwargs["upsert_matching_field"] not in append_kwargs["append_fields"]

-append_kwargs['upsert_matching_field'] not in dataframe.columns
+or append_kwargs["upsert_matching_field"] not in dataframe.columns

 ):